c4goldsw/billboardPlacementTO/README.md

 To compute these scores, we first mined checkin data off of Foursquare using a grid search, resulting in the data below:
 [imageFQ]

-[image culture / transit]
+Below: graph of transit stops and cultural landmarks [image culture / transit]

+Finally, we can compute the scores of each area using the individual scores, or using a weighted sum of them.

+[checkin score]

+[weighted sum score]

 ##Source Code

 ##Data Sets